-Not only would Klein not accept Christ's results and way of using the econometric approach; he would also reject Friedman's comments about Christ's paper.
-In his comments on Christ's revision, Friedman (1951, p.
-107) claimed that "[t]he fact that the results suggest that Klein's experiment was unsuccessful is in some ways less important than the example they set the rest of us to go and do likewise.
+on Christ's revision, Friedman (1951, 107) claimed that "[t]he fact that the results suggest that Klein's experiment was unsuccessful is in some ways less important than the example they set the rest of us to go and do likewise.
 After all, most experiments are destined to be unsuccessful; the tragic thing is that in economics we so seldom find out that they are."
-Friedman was suggesting that after Christ's results, the whole econometric program λla Klein should be abandoned.
-But, this claim was unacceptable for Klein, since "Christ ha[d] not shown that econometric models break down as forecasting devices" (Klein, 1951, p.
-117) and, to Klein, it was only Christ's revision that had proved a poor application of the econometric method.
+Friedman was suggesting that after Christ's results, the whole econometric program à la Klein should be abandoned.
+But, this claim was unacceptable for Klein, since "Christ ha[d] not shown that econometric models break down as forecasting devices" (Klein 1951, 117) and, to Klein, it was only Christ's revision that had proved a poor application of the econometric method.

-Friedman had accused the macroeconometric models of being able only of fitting the data from which they had been derived.
+Friedman had accused the macroeconometric models of being able of fitting only the data from which they had been derived.
 To him this was "a test primarily of the skill and patience of the analyst; it [was] not a test of the validity of the equations for any broader body of data."
-He continued saying that "such a test [of the validity of the equations] is provided solely by the consistency of the equations with data not used in their derivation, such as data for periods subsequent to the period analyzed" (Friedman, 1951, p.
-108).
-But Klein (1951, p.
-117), again, claimed that even if this might be the case of Christ's models, it was not the case of his own models: The only things for which I [Klein] assume any responsibility are the construction of the prewar model and the forecasts, from it, for 1946 and 1947.
-My extrapolation to 1946 (Econometrica, April 1947, p.
-134) estimated net national product in 1934 prices to be \$121.6 billion.
+He continued saying that "such a test [of the validity of the equations] is provided solely by the consistency of the equations with data not used in their derivation, such as data for periods subsequent to the period analyzed" (Friedman 1951, 108).
+But Klein (1951, 117), again, claimed that even if this might be the case of Christ's models, it was not the case of his own models:

+The only things for which I [Klein] assume any responsibility are the construction of the prewar model and the forecasts, from it, for 1946 and 1947.
+My extrapolation to 1946 (Econometrica, April 1947, 134) estimated net national product in 1934 prices to be \$121.6 billion.
 Christ's figure for the observed value is \$115.2 billion.
 In terms of the customary accuracy involved in economic forecasts, this is not a bad correspondence.
 It is certainly in the right direction for the postwar situation.
-My forecast for fiscal 1947 (ibid., p.
-133) was \$104.5 billion.
+My forecast for fiscal 1947 (ibid., 133) was \$104.5 billion.
 Christ's figure for calendar 1947 is \$103.3 billion, showing that my fiscal year forecast of real output was undoubtedly near the observed value.
 Since both my forecasts were made before the events occurred they had to use estimates of the relevant predetermined variables.
 Some of the estimates were not correct, but that, of course, is the case in any realistic forecasting situation.

 In any case, the introduction of naïve models was the only way of assuring strong results of prediction for Friedman.
 He described these naïve models not as "techniques for actually making predictions" or "competing theories of short-time change."
 To him, the "function [of these models was] quite different.
-It [was] to provide a standard of comparison, to set the zero point, as it were, on the yardstick of comparison" (Friedman, 1951, p.
-109).
+It [was] to provide a standard of comparison, to set the zero point, as it were, on the yardstick of comparison" (Friedman 1951, 109).
 If the "appropriate test of the validity of a hypothesis is the adequacy with which it predicts data not used in deriving it [...] how shall we assess the adequacy of prediction?
 Obviously we need not require perfect prediction; so the question is when are the errors sufficiently small to regard the predictions as unsuccessful?"
-The purpose of the naïve models is to provide this "standard of comparison" without which the researcher would not know "how big is big" to use Ziliak and McCloskey's (2006) expression, or the complementary "how small is small" in the case of errors.
+The purpose of the naïve models is to provide this "standard of comparison" without which the researcher would not know "how small is small" when comparing the errors.